European Convention on Human Rights: Article 6 – fair trial

-The right to a fair trial, proclaimed in Article 6, is one of the most invoked by plaintiffs.
+The right to a fair trial, proclaimed in Article 6, is one of the most invoked by applicants.

 Article 6 provides a detailed right to a fair trial, including the right to a public hearing before an independent and impartial tribunal within reasonable time, the presumption of innocence, and other minimum rights for those charged with a criminal offence (adequate time and facilities to prepare their defence, access to legal representation, right to examine witnesses against them or have them examined, right to the free assistance of an interpreter).

-The majority of convention violations that the court finds today are excessive delays, in violation of the "reasonable time" requirement, in civil and criminal proceedings before national courts, mostly in Italy and France.
+The majority of convention violations found by the court, are excessive delays in violation of the "reasonable time" requirement, in civil and criminal proceedings before national courts, mostly in Italy and France.
 Under the "independent tribunal" requirement, the court has ruled that military judges in Turkish state security courts are incompatible with Article 6.
-In compliance with this Article, Turkey has now adopted a law abolishing these courts.
+In compliance with this Article, Turkey has since adopted a law abolishing these courts.

 Another significant set of violations concerns the "confrontation clause" of Article 6 (i.e. the right to examine witnesses or have them examined).
 In this respect, problems of compliance with Article 6 may arise when national laws allow the use in evidence of the testimonies of absent, anonymous and vulnerable witnesses.